nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### UI component

-As mentioned above, the **API** of this component is specified in [`Ui.java`](https://github.com/AY2425S1-CS2103T-W14-3/tp/blob/master/src/main/java/hallpointer/address/ui/Ui.java), and a partial but representative class diagram thereof is shown below.
+The **API** of this component is specified in [`Ui.java`](https://github.com/AY2425S1-CS2103T-W14-3/tp/blob/master/src/main/java/hallpointer/address/ui/Ui.java), and a partial but representative class diagram thereof is shown below.

 <puml src="diagrams/UiClassDiagram.puml" alt="Structure of the UI Component"/>